stephen-l-morgan/gss-treble-panel-weights/README.md

 This repository includes files that estimate probabilities of attrition for GSS base year respondents who participated in the GSS treble panel from 2006 through 2014.
 It then uses these estimated probabilities to construct six panel weights.

-## The content below is copied from the roadmap.txt document in the docs folder
+## The content below is copied from the file, roadmap-of-code-for-treble-panel-weights.txt document, in the docs folder

 ### Notes